Homogenization of the Richards equation in porous media: Multiscale modelling of water transport in vegetated soil

-We consider a cylindrical microstructure representing the root branches where permeability of the root tissue is proportional to root branch radius and, hence, depends on the small parameter $\ve$.
-The $\ve$-dependence of the permeability tensor means that for the proof of the strong convergence, required to pass to the limit in the non-linear terms, a standard compactness argument cannot be used.
-Using the time-doubling method it is possible to show the equicontinuity of the unfolded sequence of solutions to the microscopic problem and prove the strong two-scale convergence.
+In our microscopic model we consider a cylindrical microstructure representing the root branches where permeability of the root tissue is proportional to root branch radius and, hence, depends on the small parameter $\ve$.
+Mutilscale analysis for parabolic and elliptic equations defined in domains with cylindrical microstructures was considered in~\cite{Melnyk_2007, Murat_2017, Neuss-Radu_1996}.
+Similar to~\cite{Mikelic_2004}, the dependence of the permeability of the particles on the small parameter requires novel analytical approaches, compared to the existing multiscale analysis results for the Richards equations.
+In particular, the $\ve$-dependence of the permeability tensor means that for the proof of the strong convergence, required to pass to the limit in the nonlinear terms, a standard compactness argument cannot be used.
+In~\cite{Mikelic_2004} the convergence of the nonlinear terms was shown using a specific form of test function, in conjunction with the unfolding operator, also referred to as the dilation operator and periodic modulation method~\cite{Arbogast_1990, Bourgeat_1996}.
+Here, we apply the time-doubling method to show the equicontinuity of the unfolded sequence of solutions to the microscopic problem and to prove the strong two-scale convergence.
 This is a novel application of the variable-doubling method in homogenization theory, which will allow the derivation of macroscopic equations for other degenerate parabolic problems.